4. We amplify SCD Warrior voices.

 To establish the Sickle Cell Disease Young Adult and Adolescent Support Group (SAYAS) at Korle Bu Teaching Hospital in 2025.
 This will be the first national support group that caters to our adolescents and young adults with Sickle Cell Disease in Ghana.

-The purpose of this timely intervention is to provide adolescents and young adults Sickle cell Warriors with:
+The purpose of this timely intervention is to provide adolescents and young adults Sickle Cell Warriors with:

 ✓ Health Education